systemd-ask-password — Query the user for a system password

 message specified on the command line.
-When run from a TTY it will password on the TTY and print it to STDOUT.
+When run from a TTY it will password on the TTY and print it to standard output.
 When run run with no TTY or with

 --no-tty it will use the query the password system-wide and allow active users

 The purpose of this tool is to query system-wide passwords — that is passwords not attached to a specific user account.
 Examples include: unlocking encrypted hard disks when they are plugged in or at boot, entering an SSL certificate passphrase for web and VPN servers.